 A refinance break-even calculator can help you decide how long you should stay in your home after a refinance to recoup the costs.

 Tapping your home equity like an ATM to misuse it without a clear financial goal in mind is dangerous, Rose cautions.
-Using a cash-out refinance to pay for a new car or RV, invest in speculative assets or to splurge on other luxuries can lead to even more financial turmoil, she says.
+Using a cash-out refinance to pay for a new car or RV, invest in speculative assets or to splurge on luxuries or a lavish vacation can lead to even more financial turmoil, she says.